StanfordVL/GibsonSim2RealChallenge/README.md

 Challenge Robotic Platform
 -----------------------------
 We use [LoCoBot](http://www.locobot.org/) as our robotic platform for real-world testing.
 You can find the tech spec for the robot [here](https://www.trossenrobotics.com/locobot-pyrobot-ros-rover.aspx) and for the sensor Intel® RealSense™ D435 [here](https://www.intelrealsense.com/depth-camera-d435/).
+The details of our parameters can be found in [Parameters.md](Parameters.md).

 Evaluation
 -----------------------------